TupiNymQuim/tupinymquim.github.io/_documentations/update-mixnode-en.md

 Version = new mixnode version
 ```

-After this the updated mixnode will be the one receiving the packets
+After this the updated mixnode will be the one receiving the packets.

 #### Shut down outdated service

 **After waiting 1 hour** from when you updated the ports on the wallet you can
 shutdown the service that is running the outdated mixnode:
 > The time interval is not yet thoroughly tested, but 1 hour should be a safe
-interval for your routing score not to drop
+interval for your routing score not to drop.
+Further tests will be done to find
+the best time interval, it is believed that this will drop to arround 10
+minutes.

 For `<DEFAULT>` outdated.